makeaweli/wordpress-default-text/readme.txt

 == Frequently Asked Questions ==

+= I want a page/post to have a blank body, i.e. no text =

+Simply add a space or other invisible character.
+One is enough.

 = I'd like to include my own custom variables =

-Simply create a plugin with a function named `default_text_gemini`.
+Default Text checks for the existance of a function named `default_text_gemini` before outputting title or body text.

+Either inclue this function in your themes `functions.php` file or in a custom plugin.

 Make sure that the function outputs an associative array in the following format:
 `array('$variable'=>'value');`

 == Screenshots ==

-1. Demo of basic functionality.
+1. Animated demo of functionality including use of custom variables.

+2. Settings view in it's entirety.

 == Changelog ==